flyerhzm/switch_user/README.md

 1. switch current users in development so that you don't waste your time to logout, login and input email (login) or password any more.

-2. reproduce the user specified error in production.
+2. reproduce the user specified error on production.
 Sometimes the error is only raised for specified user, which is difficult to reproduce for developers, switch_user can help you reproduce it by login as that user.

 Example
 -------